office-user/ConnectionManager/README.md

 ---

 # Oracle Identity Manager (OIM) and Database Integration

 ## Overview
-This project provides a utility class for interacting with Oracle Identity Manager (OIM) and associated databases.
-It includes methods for establishing OIM connections, retrieving OIM services, and creating database connections.

-<<<<<<< HEAD
 This project provides a streamlined solution for integrating with Oracle Identity Manager (OIM) and a relational database using Java.
 The goal is to simplify the process of connecting to these systems both during local development and in production environments.

 ### Why This Project Was Created